-Phil has authored over twenty academic articles, most peer-reviewed.
+Phil has authored over 25 academic articles, most peer-reviewed.
 His research focuses on public law (principally employment and taxation law), behavioral economics, and new religious movements.
 Phil also writes on other things, such as Quebec’s Bill 21, children’s literature, and the porn industry.
 A free version of each of his articles can be accessed at https://ssrn.com/author=2790633.

-Phil has also failed at a lot of things.
+Phil has also failed a lot.
 His first three grades in law school were B-s, and his final law school transcript lists two B-s and a C — the latter being a particularly unusual grade at McGill.
 Although the selection rate seems to hover around 75%, Phil wasn’t selected as an editor of the McGill Law Journal.
 With four manuscripts, he spent almost two years trying to get his first publication.
 It would be another year before he published in a law review.
 Phil welcomes discussions about his failures, as he thinks law professors too often lack humility.
 (He even wrote an article on that.)

 Over the past two years, Phil has given interviews to or briefed journalists from nine media outlets.
 He welcomes media inquiries in his areas of expertise.